On February 13, 1972, Michel Siffre climbed into a cave in southwest Texas. It would be six months before he saw daylight again.

 Use strategic naps.
-Generally speaking, one nap in the early afternoon is the best way to adding napping to your sleep cycle.
-This is particularly useful if you aren’t getting enough sleep each night as your body may be able to make up the deficit during your nap.
+Generally speaking, one nap in the early afternoon is the best way to add napping to your sleep cycle.
+This is particularly useful if you aren't getting enough sleep each night as your body may be able to make up the deficit during your nap.

 How to Have More Energy in the Morning

 The best way to have more energy is to get enough sleep, but you can also…